Gabapentin and Tramadol: A Deadly Combination

-Tramadol is often prescribed as a post-op or post-injury pain control medication.
-In these cases, it’s a short-term solution, but it also could be used to manage chronic pain.
+Tramadol is often prescribed as a post-op or postoperative pain management medication.
+In these cases, it’s a short-term solution but could also be used to manage chronic pain.
 That’s because it blocks the opioid receptors on nerve cells, successfully reducing the ache sensation or nerve pain.
 Also, this drug has been used as an antidepressant.

 Meanwhile, most of us know gabapentin as an anticonvulsant (antiepileptic drug).
 Generally, it has been used to treat epilepsy and neuropathic pain by modulating certain neurotransmitters in the brain.
 So, people use it to help with neuralgia and restless legs syndrome.

-Together, gabapentin and tramadol might be prescribed for patients with intense pain that doesn’t respond to safer alternatives, like NSAIDs.
+Together, gabapentin and tramadol might be prescribed for patients with severe pain that doesn’t respond to safer alternatives, like NSAIDs.

 After all, studies show that the combination has higher analgesic effects than tramadol alone.